Scout-NU/scout-presents-site/README.md

 3.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

-4.  **`env_example`**: This file holds all of the necessary environment variables to create this project.
+4.  **`.env.sample`**: This file holds all of the necessary environment variables to create this project.

 5.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).

 6.  **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how yarn knows which packages to install for your project.

 7.  **`README.md`**: A text file containing useful reference information about your project.

 ## 🎓 Learning Gatsby